 That happened, oh gosh, had to be twenty years ago.
-But anyway, yeah it’s funny how I remember this store.
+But anyway, yeah it’s funny how I remember the store.
 There’s one picture, where we lived.
 It was a big building and they turned that into a motel after we left.
-And I remember the guys who were up on top of the roof, it was a flat roof, and throwing blocks of ice because it just built up.
+And I remember the guys who were up on top of the roof and throwing blocks of ice because it just built up.
 When we drove in, we had people, like an advance party that was there.
-And then we were all assigned to these rooms, really.
+And then we were all assigned to these rooms.
 We lived in there.

-So where the families stayed were in this makeshift hotel?
+So where the families stayed were in a makeshift hotel?

 Or if it was a big family, they went to some of these homes.
 We were spread out, in the valley.
 Myself, we were in this motel and right next to the motel was a little house, little shed.
 And I remember later on, after a year we moved into the little shed.
-Individual house, I wouldn’t even call it a house.
-I don’t think it was bigger than that, the living room.
-And when we went back, they stored snow equipment in there.
+Individual house—I wouldn’t even call it a house.
+I don’t think it was bigger than the living room.
+And when we went back they stored snow equipment in there.
 I says, “Hey, this is where I lived!”

-Initially whatever homes were there, were abandoned at the time, it was empty.
-And what it was used for early was to house miners.
+Initially whatever homes were there were abandoned at the time, it was empty.
+And what it was used for was to house miners.
 I think it was a silver mine there.
 It’s only a few miles from Park City.

-You know what’s interesting is that I don’t know about now but when the museum first opened in L.A. [the Japanese American National Museum], and I mentioned it.
+You know what’s interesting is when the [Japanese American National Museum] first opened in Los Angeles, I mentioned it.
 “Do you have anything on Keetley?”
 They didn’t know.
 I told them about it and if they’ve done anything about it, or added research on it I don’t know.
 I think their main interests were camp.
-I don’t know what they [the community] consider us, those who left California.
+I don’t know what they consider us, those who left California.
 I mean, is there a negative?
 I don’t know.

 I don’t think so.
-First of all no one knows about it, so no one has an opinion about it.
+Very little people know about it, so no one has an opinion about it.
 I think they’d see Wada as a visionary leader, maybe?

 From selling the produce?

 In Salt Lake, I went to the elementary school, I think first and second grade.
 And to get on the good side with the teachers my mother used to give me things she got from camp to give to the teacher.
 Topaz at one point was under water in the past.
 So they would make these little pendants with seashells.
 Beautiful.
 And well, they had nothing else to do.
-So they would make these and I don’t think they even sold them they just, made them.
-Some of my mother and father’s friends would give it to them as a gift and then she in turn would say,”Hey, Habo, take this to the teacher and give it to the teacher.”
+So they would make these and I don’t think they even sold them.
+They just made them.
+Some of my mother and father’s friends would give it to them as a gift and then she in turn would say, “Hey, Habo, take this to the teacher.”
 Oh and they were delighted.
 Also another thing, they would carve birds.